dusktreader/py-buzz/docs/features.rst

 raise_args
 ``````````

-With this paramter, you can specify any positional arguments that should be passed
+With this parameter, you can specify any positional arguments that should be passed
 to the raised exception *after the message*.
 Here is an example:

 .. code-block:: python